 Nancy has helped shows like “Mad Men” and “Magic City” dress their casts in Dykeman-Young pieces, as well as films ranging from “J. Edgar” to “42.”
 Customers who utilize Dykeman-Young will find more than an extraordinary array of costuming choice; they’ll also benefit from Nancy McArdle’s expertise regarding the collection.

-A lull in her acting career and a Halloween birthday brought Christina into the costuming world.
+Leaving her acting career behind and a Halloween birthday brought Christina into the costuming world.
 “After ten years as an actress, I decided to find a job,” she says.
 “My birthday is on Halloween.
 I found a costume house in Santa Monica called Make-Believe that needed some Halloween help and thought, ‘That’s perfect for me.’ “

 In 2004, Christina left Make-Believe, a small company that catered mainly to the public, and joined Western Costume.
 She began as a regular stock person - filing, pulling, and sizing clothes.
 When her predecessor departed, Christina was the logical choice to run the department.